 What will it cost?

-$1,089 for Anne Arundel County residents, including tuition, fees and DANB test fee.
-OCA 348 - Dental Assisting and Radiology now qualifies for our new deferred payment plan. ***There is an additional $5.00 fee for Out of County residents.
+$1,209 for Anne Arundel County residents, including tuition, fees and DANB test fee for OCA 348. $100 for Anne Arundel County residents for OPA 334.
 Please contact the AACC Bookstore for information on textbook.
 Visit www.aacc.edu/coned/payment for more information.

 What are the requirements?

 Students must have a high school diploma or have passed the GED exam.
 English as a Second Language students must earn a composite score of 310 or better on the level of English Proficiency exam, or successfully complete Capstone Level ESL coursework.
 Students must score into an 8th grade reading level as measured by the TABE assessment given at orientation; meet with a transitions coordinator, and demonstrate a desire and willingness to work in the dental field upon completion.